iot-lab/catimex-power-monitoring/v0.3/README.md

 The board has two different power supply, one for the load (open-node) and other for the main microcontroller (control-node).
 In the picture below, the micro usb connector of the open node is marked in blue, while the connector for the control node is marked in a red rectangle.

+In this version the jumper in 3V3 must be placed to power the control node.

 <img src=img/board.png width="500">